 The reasons for this are clear.
 Today's most successful companies, like Amazon, Google and Uber, put machine learning applications at the center of their business models.
 Rather than viewing machine learning as a nice-to-have technology, industry-leading enterprises are using machine learning and AI technologies as critical to maintaining their competitive edge, as technology writer George Lawton explored in "Learn the business value of AI's various techniques."

 Advances in deep learning -- a type of machine learning based on neural networks -- have played a huge role in bringing AI to the fore in the enterprise.
 Neural networks are relatively common in enterprise applications today.
 These advanced deep learning techniques enable models to do everything from recognize objects in images to create natural language text for product descriptions and other applications.
-Today, there are a number of different types of neural networks, which are designed to perform specific jobs.
+Today, there are a number of different types of neural networks, which are designed to perform specific jobs, and new neural architectures with enhanced capability are being developed all the time.
+An example is the transformer neural network architecture debuted by Google in 2017, which is revolutionizing the field of natural language processing.
 As technology writer David Petersson explained in "CNNs vs. RNNs: How they differ and where they overlap," understanding the uniqueness of different types of algorithms is key to getting the most out of them.